 Bees for Beauty

 In the tradition of the working farm and apiary that our Sisters operated on the grounds in the early 1900s, beehives were added to the Motherhouse grounds in 2005.
 The honey is used in the dining room and sold in the Book Nook gift shop on site.
-The remaining beeswax is used to make all-natural products, such as moisturizing cream, soap and lip balm.
-These, too, are sold on a limited basis in the gift shop.
+The remaining beeswax is used to make all-natural products, such as moisturizing cream, soap and lip balm that are also available in the gift shop.

 Gardens for Good